Monthly summary of sampled birds

 1. OVERVIEW

 SENTINEL Wild Birds aims to enhance the understanding of highly pathogenic avian influenza (HPAI) virus dynamics in wild bird populations by conducting active surveillance at key locations in and near Europe.
 These locations are divided into the following surveillance nodes: Node 1 Gulf of Finland (Finland, Estonia), Node 2 Southern Baltic Sea (Sweden, Latvia, Lithuania, Poland), Node 4 Eastern Black Sea (Georgia), Node 6 Lake Constance (Germany, Austria, Switzerland), Node 7 Veneto Region (Italy), Node 8 Camargue (France), and Node 9 Gulf of Cadiz (Spain).
 This monthly summary provides an update on sampled wild birds as part of an early warning system to support wildlife management and disease prevention efforts.
-The data in this report are based on previously unpublished samples collected from January 2025 to April 2025, along with a few backlogged samples from Georgia in September 2024.
+The data in this report are based on previously unpublished samples collected from May to June 2025.

 2. RESULT